 "Use Channel Setting" means what it sounds like - whatever is set in the main Edit Airbnb Channel screen will be used.
 But it can be overridden to a specific different time for an individual property.

-Both of these connections will display all your properties.
+Both (or more) of these Airbnb API connections will display all your properties.
 But some properties will display a message that they are associated with a different account, as appropriate.
 They won't overlap or get mixed up.

 Short answer: You can't!
 Airbnb doesn't do pet fees - the concept simply doesn't exist.
 If you select "I have pets" as an Airbnb guest, no fee will apply.
 Any pet fee settings you have in OwnerRez will be ignored by Airbnb.